Bioavailability of Protein Powder

 How to Assess Bioavailability Potential?

-Pairing the lack of natural transparency in the sports nutrition space with the rise of factory farming and GMO food concerns brings valid skepticism to any discussions of bioavailability and nutritional value.
+When you consider the lack of natural transparency in the sports nutrition field, along with growing concerns about factory farming and GMO foods, it's no wonder that there's legitimate skepticism surrounding discussions about bioavailability and nutritional value.

 > 99% of ALL whey protein sold in the United States is sourced from factory farms and processed without regard to nutrition preservation.